Fox Nation: Programming

 In February 2023, it acquired the Dan Aykroyd-fronted comedy documentary A History of the World in Six Glasses.
 The service has begun to acquire stand-up comedy specials involving conservative-leaning comedians, such as Roseanne Barr (Roseanne Barr: Cancel This!) and Rob Schneider (Woke Up in America).'

 In June 2023, Fox Nation acquired Crime Cam 24/7, a caught-on-camera series hosted by Sean "Sticks" Larkin of Live PD fame.
 In July 2023, Fox Nation announced The Fall of the House of Mardaugh, a Martha MacCallum-hosted docuseries on the Alex Mardaugh murders that would also include an interview with his son Buster Mardaugh.
 In September 2023, it released The Killer Interview with Piers Morgan, a documentary series in which Morgan interviews convicted killers.

 The following month, Fox Nation announced Jesus Crown of Thorns, a docu-drama from Jane Root's Nutopia.
 During the Easter season in 2024, it also exhibited the drama The Chosen and film The Passion of the Christ.

 The Saints, a docudrama series narrated and presented by Martin Scorsese, debuted on Fox Nation in November 2024.

 In 2025, Fox Nation began adding sports programming for the first time.
-In February, the service announced that the third season of 100 Days to Indy, a docuseries focusing on the Indianapolis 500 automobile race, would air on their platform, moving from The CW.
+In February, it was announced that in conjunction with Fox Sports' rights to the IndyCar series, that the third season of its docuseries 100 Days to Indy would move from The CW to Fox Nation.
 The show additionally expanded its focus to the entire IndyCar Series season and gained the subtitle Road to the IndyCar Championship.
 In July, Fox Nation announced its first live sports agreements with the Professional Bull Riders team series and with Real American Freestyle wrestling.